The University of Rhode Island

 Why are some images missing?

-Four collections, Betty Williams, Fashion Institute of Technology, Joy Emery, and University of Rhode Island have the most scanned images.
+Four collections - Betty Williams, Fashion Institute of Technology, Joy Emery, and University of Rhode Island - have the most scanned images.
 Other collections, such as Kevil L. Seligman, have some images.
 Collections with images are identified with (image) after the name of the collection.
 There are several Collections in the database; the most extensive are Betty Williams through 1959 and the University of Rhode Island though 2006.

-Caveat: Many of the 19th C patterns do not include pattern diagrams or small-scale pieces with the pattern, those that do have been scanned.
-If there are no pattern images available, you will see “No Image Available".
+Caveat: Many of the 19th C patterns do not include pattern diagrams or small-scale pieces with the pattern; those that do have been scanned.
+If there are no pattern images available, you will see "No Image Available".
 Please note the small-scale pattern pieces are taken from the information on the envelope or from the instruction sheet.
 The companies did not include any information on the scale used.
 The best way to use the small-scale diagram is to measure it to enlarge it out or use the information for draping the pattern in the desired full-scale on a dress form.
-Instructions to scale a sewing pattern, click here.
+For instructions to scale a sewing pattern, click here.
 The small-scale pattern pieces are taken from the information on the envelope or from the instruction sheet.

 How are the patterns dated?

-For the most part, pattern companies did not date the patterns although some pattern companies put copyright dates on the envelope.
+For the most part, pattern companies did not date the patterns, although some pattern companies put copyright dates on the envelope.
 We have compiled a comprehensive pattern dating resource so the patterns in the database are accurately dated as to when they were first issued for sale.
 Pattern-dating information for more than thirty pattern companies has been compiled, using the first appearance of the pattern in periodicals, catalogs, and/or flyers.

 Factors required to date a pattern include the pattern number, the logo style and the price of the pattern.
 Pattern companies used number series to identify a specific pattern style.
 The number series generally runs from 1000 through 9999 and then the series begins again.
 There are several variations on the numbering scheme and some companies such as Vogue ran several series at the same time.